Indian Army operations in Jammu and Kashmir

-Indian Army operations in Jammu and Kashmir include security operations such as Operation Rakshak, which began in 1990, Operation Sarp Vinash in 2003 and Operation Randori Behak in 2020.
+Indian Army operations in Jammu and Kashmir, India, it includes security operations such as Operation Rakshak, which began in 1990, Operation Sarp Vinash in 2003 and Operation Randori Behak in 2020.
 Other operations include humanitarian missions such as Operation Megh Rahat and operations with a social aim such as Operation Goodwill and Operation Calm Down.
 The Indian Army works in tandem with the other arms of the Indian Armed Forces and security forces in Jammu and Kashmir such as during Mission Sahayata or joint operations.

 Security Impact

 Operation Rakshak

-Operation Rakshak is an ongoing counter-insurgency and counter-terrorism operation started during the height of insurgency in Jammu and Kashmir in June 1990.
-The operation adapted itself from being merely a "show of strength" in 1990 to encompassing more areas in 1991 such as orders "not to enter the houses of civilians", "not to smoke in religious places" and "not to damage standing crops".
-753 Indian army personnel died during Operation Rakshak between 2007 and 2015.
+Operation Rakshak is an ongoing counter-insurgency and counter-militancy operation started during the height of insurgency in Jammu and Kashmir in June 1990.
+The operation adapted itself from being merely a "show of strength" in 1990 to encompassing more areas in 1991 such as orders "not to enter the houses of civilians", "not to smoke in religious places" and "not to damage standing crops".The Operation Rakshak Memorial is located in Badami Bagh Cantonment, Srinagar.

-Major Mohit Sharma, who was killed while performing duties under Operation Rakshak, was posthumously awarded India's highest peacetime gallantry award ‘Ashok Chakra’ on 15 August 2009.
-Corporal Jyoti Prakash Nirala was also killed during Operation Rakshak 18 November 2017, and was posthumously awarded the Ashok Chakra on 25 January 2018.
-The Operation Rakshak Memorial is located in Badami Bagh Cantonment, Srinagar.
+The Government in 1991 decides to raise Rashtriya Rifles in order to counter the rising insurgencies in the state of Kashmir.
+The 15 Crops of the Indian Army along with the HQ RR looks after the ongoing operations in the valley.
+Personnels form the organisation like Indian Army, CRPF, BSF, CAPF & the SOG of J&K Police have laid down their lives fighting militancy since the early 1990s.

+The security personnels who fight militancy in the valley are awarded multiple peace time awards like Ashoka Chakra which is the highest peace time gallantry award Kirti Chakra which is the second highest and Shaurya Chakra which is the third highest gallantry award for courage and bravery.
+The awards can be presented to as Posthumous as well as to a living person.